 Sadly, Orwell died of tuberculosis in January of 1950, at the age of 46.
 He'd had numerous lung problems over the years, including chronic bronchitis and pneumonia.
 He was also a heavy smoker - a habit he took to his grave.

-His greatest literary legacy, the classic novel Nineteen Eighty-Four, would become the bible of anti-communists during the Cold War and remains a favorite among right wingers today who appreciate it for all the wrong reasons.
+His greatest literary legacy, the classic novel Nineteen Eighty-Four, would become the bible of anti-communism during the Cold War and still remains a favorite of the right today who appreciate it for all the wrong reasons.

 George Orwell was a lifelong socialist who always hoped for a better world where the extremes of wealth and poverty didn't exist and everyone was truly equal.
 Nineteen Eighty-Four was a warning that even the noblest ideas can become corrupted and perverted if allowed.